Work-Webteam/atWorkLegacy/sites/all/modules/patches/patch-readme.txt

 source: None - we did this ourselves
 issue: Script breaking input select behaviour in VBO forms.
 The select anywhere on row was not toggling the create butoon enable/disable correctly.
 Removed line 68 entirely (this.checked = !checked;).

-date: 2018-01-09
-module: Quiz (multichoice)
-file: quiz_question.module, line 460
-source: None - we did this ourselves
-issue: search hook query had incorrect condition, which would break views search_term functionality elsewhere.
-If it was changed off of n.type, the sites search functionality would not work.
-This condition was added to every query on the site - which is far from optimal.
-This was fixed via rejection method - focusing to only add the condition to if the node type was multichoice or question.

 date: 2018-01-22
 Module: Views autocomplete filters
 file: views_autocomplete_filters.inc